nickjanssen/angus/README.md

 ![angus logo](http://i.imgur.com/NY8t6v2.jpg)

 Popular build tools such as GruntJS and Yeoman are great, but are a headache when you need to build and maintain several apps.
-Webapps usually have the same requirements in terms of build tooling:
+Web apps usually have the same requirements in terms of build tooling:

 * JSHint the code
 * Clean the `dist/` directory